 Soybean oil mostly consists of polyunsaturated fats, which are linked to lower cholesterol levels and a reduced risk of heart disease.
-It also contains heart-healthy omega-3 fatty acids.

 While vitamin K is perhaps best known for its effect on blood clotting, it also plays a vital role in regulating bone metabolism.